bacalhau-project/bacalhau/docs/examples/model-inference/object-detection-yolo5/index.md

 ## Running Object Detection Jobs on Bacalhau

-Bacalhau is a highly scalable decentralised computing platform and is well suited to running massive object detection jobs.
+Bacalhau is a highly scalable decentralized computing platform and is well suited to running massive object detection jobs.
 In this example, you can take advantage of the GPUs available on the Bacalhau network.

 ### Test Run with Sample Data